shpaw415/bunext/README.md

 - Static assets

-- Server componants ("use server" & "use client")
+- Server components ("use server" & "use client")

 - Revalidate ( Beta )